astirpe/koozic/docs/music/actions.rst

       downloading.

    Play
-      Play the track right away without adding it in the current playlist.
+      Play the track right away without adding it in the :ref:`current_playlist`.
 This is useful to quickly listen to a track without messing with the playlist.

    Purge
       Remove all lines from the playlist.